4.3 Systems thinking and sensing

 What is systems thinking?
 How could your systems thinking skills help you at significant moments in your creative process?

-Figure 4.3.1.
+4.3.1.
 The basic composition of a system.
-Visualization by Jade Lönnqvist.

 Why are we talking about systems in this course?
-Because they are the environments in which the creative work is increasingly done.
+Because they are the environment in which the creative work is increasingly done.
 And if we want to be radically creative and create change in the world, a central skill is to understand how to influence and work with systems.

 Quiz